 5) Be Careful Quoting Controversial Figures

-When we refer to politicians, celebrities, or even particular theologians, we must anticipate what our listeners will think or feel as they hear the names of such persons.
+When we refer to politicians, celebrities, or even particular theologians, we must anticipate how our listeners will react or feel upon hearing the names of such individuals.
 Many of our listeners may assume we agree with their behavior, worldview, or theology if we quote them without qualification.
 It is often helpful, therefore, to preface quotations with necessary limitations.
 For example, “While our theology differs greatly, Gandhi wasn’t wrong when he said, “a man is but the product of his thoughts; what he thinks, that he becomes.”2

 6) Quote Those You Want Your Listeners To Study